 While not everyone is well-versed in trust and estate law, there are attorneys who are.
 Opening an estate in Palm City can be done with the help of a knowledgeable attorney.
-There are nuanced forms and probate proceedings that present complications for people who know little about estate law.
+There are nuanced forms and Florida probate small estate proceedings that present complications for people who know little about estate law.
 That is why working with an attorney is so important.

 The first step to opening an estate in Palm City is to determine what form of filing is needed.
 Most of the time, this would be a formal administration, but there are some situations where an abbreviated form of administration may be used.
 A big factor in deciding upon the form is determining what assets may need to go through the probate process.

 Once a form of administration has been determined, if using formal administration, the initial filing involves a petition that is filed with the probate court.
 The petition asks the judge to appoint someone as a personal representative of the estate.
 Until this has happened, no one has legal control or authority to represent the estate.

 The main difference between a large estate and a small estate is that if the decedent died with a probate estate valued at less than $75,000, then it is possible to use an abbreviated form of probate known as summary administration.
 An advantage to summary administration is that the process is typically shorter and less expensive than formal administration.
 In addition to summary administration, in extremely small estates—typically, a few thousand dollars or less—there is a form of administration that does not require a court order called disposition of personal property without administration.

 Florida law requires that a person’s original will be filed with the court in the jurisdiction where they resided within 10 days following death.
 A copy of the will does not suffice.
 Only the original version may be filed with the court.
 Prior to death, it is advisable that a person stores their original will in a safe, secure location that can be accessed when needed.